RESEARCH STARTER

 Any mechanism that can compress these interstellar clouds can trigger star formation.

 Other mechanisms include the expanding shell of a supernova remnant.
-As this encounters an interstellar cloud, it triggers star formation.
+As this encounters an interstellar cloud, it can trigger star formation.
 The supernova explosions produce a considerable mass of heavy elements.
 The tremendous energy from the shock wave, plus the ionization energy from ultraviolet light, would help form stars.
 It is estimated that 5 to 10 million years after the explosion, an OB association would form.
-There is strong evidence that the sun was once a member of one of these stellar associations created by a supernova.
-The shock wave of the explosion caused the collapse of the solar nebula some 5 billion years ago.
+One of the strong theories is that the Sun was once a member of one of these stellar associations, with its birth being catalyzed by a supernova.
+The shock wave of the explosion caused the collapse of the solar nebula some 4.6 billion years ago.
 A collision between two cosmic clouds of gas and dust would produce a compression at the interface between the clouds.
-These clouds move up to 10 kilometers per second relative to each other and must collide.
+These clouds move up to 10 kilometers per second relative to each other and may collide.

 Applications